actuday6418/pixel/README.md

 # pixel
-An implementation on top of SFML for efficiently rendering pixel formats like BMP/PMM with high FPS
+An implementation on top of SFML for efficiently rendering pixel formats like BMP/PMM.
+And for making video games.

 # Building
     chmod a+x give_me_exec.sh